-The long-term rates of Gulf shoreline movement along the Texas coast have been updated through 2019.
-The shoreline position extracted from 2019 lidar data was verified by visually comparing the shoreline proxy contour elevation with the wetbeach/dry-beach boundary as shown on georeferenced 2016 and 2018 NAIP aerial photographs and imagery acquired during the airborne survey.
+The latest update of long-term rates of Gulf shoreline movement along the Texas coast was calculated from 2019 data.
+The shoreline position extracted from 2019 lidar data was verified by visually comparing the shoreline proxy contour elevation with the wet-beach/dry-beach boundary as shown on georeferenced 2016 and 2018 NAIP aerial photographs and imagery acquired during the airborne survey.
 We used beach profiles and GPS-mapped shorelines acquired by the THSCMP near the dates of the lidar survey to compare the observed wet- and dry-beach positions.
-The Surfside Beach profile site SURF2 on Follets Island (Fig. 14; Paine and others, 2021) is representative of data comparison all along the Texas coast.
+The Surfside Beach profile site SURF2 on Follets Island (Fig. 13; Paine and others, 2021) is representative of data comparison all along the Texas coast.
 At this site, there is excellent positional agreement between the 2019 lidar-derived shoreline proxy; the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP participants and Bureau staff; 2018 NAIP imagery, and 2019 aerial imagery.

 Figure 13.
-Shoreline position comparison at South Padre Island site SPI08.
-Shorelines include the wet-beach/dry-beach boundary mapped on September 27, 2011, and September 26, 2012, by THSCMP students using GPS and the shoreline proxy extracted from airborne lidar data acquired in February 2012.
-Shorelines are superimposed on NAIP imagery acquired on April 23, 2012.
-From Paine and other (2014).
+Shoreline position comparison at Surfside Beach site SURF2.
+Shorelines include the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP students and Bureau staff using ground GPS and the 1 m (3.3 ft) above mean sea level shoreline proxy extracted from airborne lidar data acquired in spring 2019, superimposed on 2019 Bureau imagery.
+From Paine and others (2021).